janva/learningui/README.md

-# A first stab Figma and simple UI design
+# A first stab at Figma and simple UI design

 This is on of those first-stab mini project to learn a new skill.
 UI design has been something that I have wanted to learn for a while.
 Even thou i wont necessarily need to do it my self I think it's important to have some basics knowledge of what works and what make for good UI design.
 I wont take credit for the design of the page as such as just followed  [DevEds tutorial on Figma](https://www.youtube.com/watch?v=4W4LvJnNegA&t=2161s) just changing a few minor things.
 I also checked out a couple of tutorial on UI design and SVG (see links below).
 I "translated" the mockup into a "live page" on my own.
 The live page uses simple HTML SVG and CSS not to complicate things with more technologies at this stage.